No results for ""

 Overview

 LaunchDarkly displays analytic formulas for all experiment variation means.
-This guide explains the statistical methodology for these formulas and how they are useful for validating your results.
+This guide explains the statistical methodology for these formulas for experiments using Bayesian statistics, and how they are useful for validating your results.

 Formulas